oschulz/ParallelProcessingTools.jl/README.md

 This package also implements thread-local variables and tooling to handle non-thread-safe code.

+In addition, the package provides some functions and macros designed to ease the transition to the new multi-threading model introduced in Julia v1.3.

 Note: Some features may not work on Windows, currently.